If there’s one thing that’s known about weed, it’s that it has a strong, easily recognizable smell.

 If you’re still asking “What does marijuana smell like?”, you may not know until you try it yourself.

-There are plenty of fun and safe products on the market that has different notes.
+There are plenty of fun and safe products on the market that have different notes.

 Marijuana usually keeps the smell when smoked or vaped.

-When you use it in edibles or topical balms, you may not get a strong stench, if anything at all.
+When you use it in edibles or topical balms, you may not get a strong odor, if anything at all.

-Before you go out and buy a marijuana scented candle or bath bomb, make sure you enjoy the musky scent that it gives off.
+Before you go out and buy a cannabis scented candle or bath bomb, make sure you enjoy the musky scented terpenes that it gives off.

-Remember to keep a change of clothes handy if needed and always squirt a little lemon juice on your fingers to get rid of any unwanted smell.
+Remember to keep a change of clothes handy if needed when smoking or vaping marijuana and you can always squirt a little lemon juice on your fingers to get rid of any unwanted smell.